 A: Puppy sitters are crucial to our organization because they watch over our puppies in training when a trainer cannot be with them.
 A puppy sitter with jacket privileges is someone who has passed the manual test.
 This PT is allowed to go anywhere that the dog has earned its jacket privileges.
 For example, if the dog only has campus privileges, you cannot take said dog into a restaurant.
 These rules ensure a more successful training experience for the dog.
-It also protects the service dog community as a whole by ensuring dogs that are ready to enter into public places preform their tasks successfully rather than distrupting the public and creating a bad name for actual working service dogs.
+It also protects the service dog community as a whole by ensuring dogs that are ready to enter into public places perform their tasks successfully rather than disrupting the public and creating a bad name for service dogs.
 A puppy trainer is someone who has passed both of the interviews and has received a puppy to train.

 Q: Can anyone handle an AGS dog?

 A: No. Only individuals who have been trained with AGS and passed the criteria outlined above to handle our dogs in public can.
 This is done for the sake of consistency with our dogs.

 Q: I’ve joined and gone through training, when can I expect to be placed with a dog?